svc333/overview/ui.md

 ## Working in the catalog
 {: #catalogcreate}

 To create a resource, click **Create** from your resource list.
 You're then directed to the catalog.
 When you select a tile from the catalog, you can see where the resource is available.
-Not every resource listed in the catalog is available in every region.
+Not every resource that is listed in the catalog is available in every region.

 After you click the tile for the resource that you want create, you can select which location you want to deploy in.